top of page

 FHA Loan Requirements for 2 - 4 Multi-Unit Properties

-Minimum credit score and job history requirements.
+Minimum credit score and employment history requirements

-Financial statements and debt-to-income ratio.
+Financial documentation and debt-to-income ratios

-Understanding FHA Co-Borrower Guidelines
+FHA Co-Borrower Guidelines

 FHA Non-Occupant Co-Borrower Guidelines

-Importance of the primary residence for FHA loans
+Primary residence requirement for FHA loans

 Down Payment and Reserve Requirements for FHA 2-4 Unit Properties